 Prior to July 1, 2005, the Authority made available the amount of \$276 million, rounded to the nearest million, for Subsidized Mortgage Loans, principally for the elderly, disabled, homeless and other low income persons.
 The Authority implemented, beginning July 1, 2005, a new methodology for determining the amount of its net assets that will be used to provide reduced interest rates for Subsidized Mortgage Loans and to provide grants and otherwise subsidize its programs (the "Subsidized Programs").
-Under this methodology as currently in effect, the annual amount of the Authority's net assets to be dedicated, on a present value basis as determined by the Authority, to provide reduced interest rates or other support for Subsidized Mortgage Loans or to otherwise provide housing grants and subsidies under its programs, including bond financed programs, shall be equal to, retroactive to fiscal years 2018 and 2019, 50% of the average of the Authority's excess revenue (as unadjusted for the effect of GASB 31 and 53) for the preceding five fiscal years (the "Percentage Amount").
-Beginning in fiscal year 2020, such percentage will be increased to 60%.
+Under this methodology as currently in effect, the annual amount of the Authority's net assets to be dedicated, on a present value basis as determined by the Authority, to provide reduced interest rates or other support for Subsidized Mortgage Loans or to otherwise provide housing grants and subsidies under its programs, including bond financed programs, shall be equal to 40% of the average of the Authority's excess revenue (as unadjusted for the effect of GASB 31 and 53) for the preceding five fiscal years (the "Percentage Amount").
 Annual allocations that are unused are carried forward for use in subsequent fiscal years.
-When allocated to Subsidized Mortgage Loans or other housing subsidies, such annual amounts will, in effect, represent the present values of the costs to the Authority to finance (at interest rates below the Authority's capital costs as described above) or otherwise support the Subsidized Mortgage Loans and other housing subsidies.
-When allocated to grants, such annual amounts are expenditures.
+Such annual amounts will, in effect, represent the present values of the costs to the Authority to finance (at interest rates below the Authority's capital costs as described above) or otherwise support the Subsidized Mortgage Loans and to provide grants and other housing subsidies.
 This use of net assets is expected to reduce the amount available to the Authority for payment of its obligations (including Bond Amounts) or for other purposes permitted by the Act.
 The principal amount of Subsidized Mortgage Loans that will be available at reduced interest rates under this methodology will vary depending on such factors as the amount of the interest rate reductions and the expected lives of the Subsidized Mortgage Loans.
+Furthermore, the use of such annual amounts for grants or other subsidies will affect such principal amount of the Subsidized Mortgage Loans.
 The amounts to be made available under this methodology in the future will be subject to review by the Authority of the impact thereof on its financial position.
 The Authority has financed and expects to finance some, but not all, of such Subsidized Mortgage Loans, in whole or in part, with funds under its various bond resolutions.
-The total of the annual amounts used or expected to be made available for Subsidized Programs under this methodology from fiscal year 2006 through fiscal year 2019 is \$376 million, rounded to the nearest million.
+The total of the annual amounts used or expected to be made available for Subsidized Programs under this methodology from fiscal year 2006 through fiscal year 2019 is \$385 million, rounded to the nearest million.
 In prior years, the Authority has allocated most of the Percentage Amount for Subsidized Mortgage Loans.
-However, the Authority expects to increase the proportion of the Percentage Amount that will be made available for grants in future years and investors should expect a substantial portion of the Subsidized Programs will be grants.
+However, the Authority expects to increase the proportion of the Percentage Amount that will be made available for grants in future years.
 In the future, the Authority may allocate all of the Percentage Amount for grants.
 Grants have a more immediate negative impact on the Authority's excess revenue because grants are expensed in the year made whereas the cost of Subsidized Loans is spread over the expected lives of the Subsidized Loans, although the long term negative impact on the Authority's excess revenues is expected to be the same.